aptos-labs/actions-old/get-artifacts/README.md

 # Get Artifacts #

-A downloader for artifacts from multiple prior workflow_runs (by workflow_file_name and branch), or a single run by workflow_run_id.
+A downloader for artifacts from multiple prior workflow_runs (by workflow_file name, and branch), or a single run by workflow_run_id.
+Instead of workflow_file name, a workflow_id name as described [here](https://docs.github.com/en/rest/reference/actions#list-workflow-runs "list-workflow-runs") may be passed, but please keep in mind if you use workflow_id name collisions may occur and you will recieve a mix of artifacts from different workflows.

 Artifacts are always uploaded as zips, correspondingly this action allows you to unzip and then delete the original downloads with the "decompress" flags.

-If an ```${{ inputs.target_dir }}/<workflow_run_id>/<artifact_name>/``` folder already exist no attempt will be made to download the artifacts for that run.
-The assumption it github's cache action can be use to preserve prior downloads between workflow executions, preventing unnecessary downloads.
-More info on cacheing [here](https://docs.github.com/en/actions/guides/caching-dependencies-to-speed-up-workflows "caching-dependencies-to-speed-up-workflows").
+If an ```${{ inputs.target_dir }}/<workflow_run_id>/<artifact_name>/``` folder already exists no attempt will be made to download the artifacts for that run.
+This script runs is effectively idempotent provided there are no new workflow runs since it's last invocation.
+The assumption is github's cache action can be use to preserve prior downloads between workflow executions, preventing unnecessary downloads should you need to implement a workflow with costly downloads.
+More info on caching [here](https://docs.github.com/en/actions/guides/caching-dependencies-to-speed-up-workflows "caching-dependencies-to-speed-up-workflows").

 ## Examples ##